-If you think you’ve been exposed to the HIV virus, conditions are good for infection, or you are/were in a high risk situation where your partner was infected, many doctors recommend the HIV RNA early detection testing.
-Unlike other tests that measure the body's response to the virus, an attempt at combating it, HIV RNA early detection tests measure the actual virus in the body itself- before the body has a chance to react.
+If you think you’ve been exposed to the HIV virus, or you are/were in a high risk situation where your partner was infected, many doctors recommend the HIV RNA early detection testing.
+Unlike other tests that measure the body's response to the virus, (antibody production as an attempt to fight off the virus), HIV RNA early detection tests measure the actual virus in the body itself before the body has a chance to react.

 How HIV RNA Early Detection Tests Work